 - Complete an Application Form: Complete and submit the application form to the school prior to registration.
-All forms may be obtained by requesting them from Paul Mitchell The School Fort Myers. - 2 Submit an application fee: Action will not be taken on admission or any student loan application until an application fee of \$100.00 is received.
-Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School Fort Myers.
+All forms may be obtained by requesting them from Paul Mitchell The School Jacksonville. - 2 Submit a Registration Fee: Action will not be taken on admission or any student loan application until a nonrefundable registration fee of a \$75.00 is received.
+Please submit the fee in the form of a check or money order, payable to Paul Mitchell The School Jacksonville.
 This fee is not included in the cost of tuition.
-In extraordinary circumstances, the school may waive the application fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - 1 Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Student must complete a personal interview with the admission's Team prior to registration. - 6 Provide Verification Documents: - a.
+In extraordinary circumstances, the school may waive the registration fee for students that transfer from a school that has suddenly closed without notice. - Submit Two (2) Photos: The photos should be a recent head and shoulder shot of the applicant. - © Entrance Essay: The essay should include the applicant's accomplishments and career goals. - 9 Personal Interview: Applicant must complete a personal interview with the admission's Team prior to registration.

+6 Provide Verification Documents:

+a.
 Identification (provide only one):

-Copies of a passport, a government-issued identification, a driver's license, or a birth certificate are required.
+Copies of a passport, a government-issued identification, a driver's license, or a birth certificate are required b.

-b.
 Education (provide only one):

-Copies of a standard high school diploma, high school transcripts, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency diploma or official High School Equivalency diploma test scores.
+Copies of a standard high school diploma\, high school transcripts\\, an academic transcript of a student who has successfully completed at least a two-year program that is acceptable for full credit towards a bachelor's degree or High School Equivalency certificate.

-Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
+\ Please note that a Modified High School Diploma, a Certificate of Completion, or a Certificate of Attainment is not accepted for our Admissions requirements.
 They are not considered equivalent to a Standard High School Diploma.
-We are required to verify that your proof of education is from a valid high school or High School Equivalency program.
+We are required to verify that your proof of education is from a valid high school or GED program.
 If we determine that your diploma or High School Equivalency certificate is not valid, you will be denied admission to the school.

-Home-schooled students are not considered to have a high school diploma or equivalent, however they are eligible for admission into Paul Mitchell The School Fort Myers, if their secondary school education was in a home school that state law treats as a home or private school, the prospective student must provide documentation of this fact.
+Home-schooled students are not considered to have a high school diploma or equivalent, however they are eligible for admission into Paul Mitchell The School Jacksonville, if their secondary school education was in a home school that state law treats as a home or private school, the prospective student must provide documentation of this fact.
 Some states issue a Secondary school completion credential to home-schoolers; if this is the case in the state where the student was home-schooled; he/she must obtain this credential in order to be eligible for enrollment.